speardragon/speardragon.github.io/_posts/System/System Programming/2022-04-05-[System Programming] 5.2 파일 상태 정보.md

     - Is used for communication between processes.
     - Also called named pipe
   - Socket
-    - Is used for network communication between processes.
+    - is used for network communication between processes.

   - Symbolic link
     - **Points** to another file.

 <br>